adamdjbrett/doctrineofdiscovery.org/_posts/2023-10-10-conference-schedule.md

   - Comstock Avenue Garage, and the following open lots:
   - University Ave.
 North, University Ave.
 South and Harrison.

+## Campus WiFi
+1. You need a text-capable mobile phone to complete the process.
+2. Connect to the AirOrangeGuest wireless network and wait for the Network Guest Service Portal to open on your device.
+If it doesn’t open on its own, [open your browser to the guest portal](https://guestadmin.syr.edu/guest/register.php?_browser=1).
+3. Follow the instructions.

 ## Tenative Conference Schedule

  {% include_cached schedule.html %}